Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Levi Bagdanov about 3 years ago
+Levi Bagdanov almost 4 years ago

 I work in the construction industry and support Sacramento’s move toward all-electric buildings.